bibanon/BASC-py4chan/README.rst

 Extending this Library
 ----------------------

 There are a wealth of other imageboard APIs that have adopted a similar structure to the 4chan API (such as 8chan/vichan, or 420chan).
+FoolFuuka also has an API which differs significantly from them since it predates them, but it can be made to fit.

 So instead of writing a whole new class from scratch, you could inherit and override BASC-py4chan to support them.
+This would also allow the BASC-Archiver to possibly make it work.
 Here's how:

 .. code:: python